 Kzreszów, Świdnica.
 The magnificent Baroque abbey at Krzeszów, with imposing interiors, sculpture and paintings, is remarkably well preserved.
 Polish nuns expelled from Ukraine settled here after the War.
 The huge ‘Peace Church’ at Świdnica is an extraordinary building, constructed of timber and brilliantly exploiting the tight constraints of the terms under which Lutherans were permitted to build three churches in Catholic Silesia after the 1648 Treaty of Munster.
 Final night in Wrocław.

 Wrocław, Kraków.
 Before departing for Kraków visit the Racławice Panorama, an enormous cycloramic painting (120m x 15m) commemorating the centenary of the defeat of the Russian army in 1794 during the Kościuszko Insurrection.
 Upon arrival in Kraków lunch is followed by an introductory walk.
 In the heart of the old town, the enormous mediaeval market square (the largest in Europe) has fine façades of many styles.
 The soaring Gothic church of St Mary contains the greatest of all late-mediaeval German sculpted altarpieces, by Veit Stoss.
 First of three nights in Kraków.

-Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 2 lunches and 5 dinners with wine; all admission charges for places visited; tips for waiters, drives and guides; the services of the lecturer and a Polish national guide.
+Flights (economy class) on scheduled British Airways flights (Airbus A320); travel by private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 2 lunches (in 2018) or 3 lunches (in 2019) and 5 dinners with wine; all admission charges for places visited; tips for waiters, drives and guides; the services of the lecturer and a Polish national guide.